-Teachers use a gradual release approach to support students' incremental skill mastery.
-Students first use gross motor memory to sky write, then fine motor memory to trace the letter, then to copy it, and finally to write the letter from memory.

-Grid lines for writing are given specific names and used as reference points.
+Effective work habits Letter formation is initially introduced are reinforced, such as using gross motor memory during the correct posture, paper Sky Write/Letter Formation activity. position, and pencil grip.
+Teachers use a gradual release approach E Tbflhk to support students' incremental skill mastery.
+Students first use gross motor nmiurpj Letters are grouped into memory to sky write, then fine motor "like patterns." coagasq memory to trace the letter, then to copy vwyxz it, and finally to write the letter from memory.
+Grid lines for writing are Students are held accountable for neat, P---- P given specific names and used as reference points.